Retro-Expert: Collaborative Reasoning for Interpretable Retrosynthesis: Experiments

+{\textit{\textbf{Superiority over LLM-based Approaches.}}} As detailed in Table~\ref{tab:LLM_comparison}, Retro-Expert significantly outperforms both chemistry-focused foundation models and general LLMs, including even stronger and larger LLMs.
+Moreover, Retro-Expert achieves a Top-1 accuracy improvement of over 16.77\% over alternative training strategies (i.e., zero-shot, few-shot, SFT) under the same backbone, suggesting that the gains cannot be explained by simply retrieving memorized priors alone.
+This demonstrates that our knowledge-grounded reinforcement learning approach effectively enhances the model’s reasoning capability.
+In contrast, the chemical LLMs trained via SFT tend to replicate memorized reaction patterns for prediction.
+This strategy exhibits suboptimal performance for retrosynthesis prediction.

-{\textit{\textbf{Synergistic Enhancement of Specialized Models.}}} Beyond outperforming LLMs, Retro-Expert demonstrates strong synergy when collaborating with different specialized, non-LLM models (Table~\ref{tab:small_models_comparison}).
-Retro-Expert surpasses the standalone Top-1 accuracy of these expert models, with performance gains scaling proportionally as the baseline model's own accuracy increases.
+{\textit{\textbf{Superiority over Non-LLM-based Approaches.}}} Beyond outperforming LLMs, Retro-Expert also demonstrates clear advantages over non-LLM-based models (Table~\ref{tab:small_model_comparisons}).
+When using different retrosynthesis models to construct the reactant-related decision space, Retro-Expert achieves higher Top-K accuracy than the underlying small models.
+Moreover, our method exhibits model-agnostic compatibility, enabling seamless integration with various specialized models at no cost (no retraining required).
+The performance gains scale proportionally with the baseline model's own accuracy.
 These results validate that Retro-Expert effectively reasons over the provided candidate information to optimize its final decision.
 This collaborative mechanism serves a dual purpose: it boosts the predictive performance of the entire system while making the final choice fully interpretable.

+Beyond the USPTO-50K dataset, we further evaluate the performance on the larger and more diverse USPTO-FULL dataset.
+As shown in Table~\ref{tab:uspto_full_comparison}, our method achieves superior performance to existing approaches.
+This demonstrates that our method is capable of handling more complex and diverse reaction scenarios.